Short-maturity options on realized variance in local-stochastic volatility models: Model Setup

 In the rest of the paper, we focus on the variance options under the local-stochastic volatility model \eqref{eqn:S}-\eqref{eqn:V} and study the call option price $C(T)$ and put option price $P(T)$ given in \eqref{option:price}.
 Note the short-maturity limit of the fair strike of the variance swap \eqref{FVT} is

 In this paper, we are interested in the short-maturity asymptotics ($T\rightarrow 0$) for $C(T)$ and $P(T)$.
 We distinguish two cases: the out-of-the-money (OTM) case and the at-the-money (ATM) case.
 In the short maturity limit, by (\ref{FVTsmallT}), the moneyness is measured with respect to $F_V(0) = \eta^2(S_0) V_0$.
 More explicitly, the OTM call option corresponds to $V_{0}\eta^{2}(S_{0})<K$, and the OTM put option corresponds to $V_{0}\eta^{2}(S_{0})>K$.
-The ATM case for both calls and puts corresponds to $V_{0}\eta^{2}(S_{0})=K$.
+The ATM case for both call and put options corresponds to $V_{0}\eta^{2}(S_{0})=K$.
 We omit the discussions for in-the-money (ITM) case here, which can be analyzed via put-call parity.